Updated: 1 day ago

 Pay Attention to Total Compensation

 Many of the survey tools report on average bonus amounts.
 These should be removed from your survey data so that all your salary comparisons can be equalized.
 If your company HAS offered you a bonus, you can use the survey tools to assess that information separately.
 Note - There are many other factors that impact a job offer.
-This blog is focusing on analyzing annual salary.
+This blog focuses on analyzing annual salaries.
 You can also use this great TOTAL COMPENSATION TOOL which will help you compare apples to apples between different job offers.

 How You Can Search

 Provides job and salary info as well as future outlooks.

 Government-run site.
 Has best quality data from employers.

 Dept of Labor site that can be used as a source for career exploration, training and jobs.